wwmoraes/site/content/posts/scripts-do-not-scale/index.md

 The bottom line is: Pipeline's broken?
 Uh oh, time to switch context from the main solution code to troubleshoot the pipeline code.
 Split brain right there.
-Then you realize you need an external team to change the templates as you don't have the rights to update them...
+Then you realize you need an external team to change the templates as you don't have the rights to update them…

 ![https://tenor.com/en-GB/view/barney-stinson-neil-patrick-harris-himym-how-i-met-your-mother-gif-5353868](https://media.tenor.com/C45MBZAcrlwAAAAC/barney-stinson.gif)